MicroShed/boost/README.md

 4. Install the application to the server
 5. Install and add appropriate Liberty feature to the server configuration
 6. Package the server and application into a runnable jar
+7. Create a Docker image if a Dockerfile is present

 ### Build Liberty Boost Plugin